All Episodes

 Yes, sir.

-If if the Supreme Court says it demandates unconstitutionally strike it, then what happens to the IRS agents?
+If the Supreme Court says it demandates unconstitutionally strike it, then what happens to the IRS agents?

-I assume fairly confidently that they will be kept on board.
+I assume, I assume fairly confidently that they will be kept on board.

-They will remain employed, and they will have a role in implementing Obamacare with what's left of it.
+They will remain employed and they will have a role in implementing Obamacare with what's left of it.

-I fully they're they're government workers.
+I fully, they're government workers.

 What happened?

-I mean when was the last time you heard about any of them en masse being dismissed.
+I mean, when was the last time you heard about any of them en masse being dismissed?

 A government job is forever.

-Just go ahead and do single payer.
+Just go ahead and do single-payer.

 Just do it.